canardleteer/quickly-explore-rs/README.md

 follow the linters suggestion of prefixing it with an underscore if you want to use it for something else.

-There are 4 other options, would be to disable linting of that specific rule (`unused_variables`) for:
+There are 4 other options, which would be to disable linting of that specific rule (`unused_variables`) for:

 - That line
 - That function